-Hariyali chicken is typically made two ways: as a dry preparation which is how you’ll often find it served at Indian parties (hariyali chicken tikka) or as a curry where chicken is simmered in a green sauce (hariyali chicken masala) and served over rice or with roti.
+Hariyali chicken is typically made two ways: as a dry preparation, which is how you’ll often find it served at Indian parties (hariyali chicken tikka), or as a curry where chicken is simmered in a verdant sauce (hariyali chicken masala) and served over rice or with roti.
 The recipe I’m sharing today is a curry.

-Cashews aren’t typically used in this dish but I really like the nuttiness and the touch of creaminess they add to the sauce.
-I’ve made this without nuts and it’s still good – I just prefer it with cashews.
-If you can’t have nuts, leave them out or maybe try it with unsweetened shredded coconut? or white poppy seeds?
+Cashews aren’t typically used in this dish, but I like the nuttiness and the touch of creaminess they add to the sauce.
+I’ve made this without nuts too, and it’s still good, a bit thinner, though.
+If you can’t have nuts, leave them out, or maybe try it with unsweetened shredded coconut?
+Or white poppy seeds, or sesame seeds?
 I’m just thinking (writing?) out loud… 🤔

 LOOK AT HOW EASY IT IS TO MAKE THIS POUR AND COOK GREEN CHICKEN CURRY IN AN INSTANT POT:

 Pour the green sauce over chicken and cook!